Configurable photonic simulator for quantum field dynamics

 where we sum over the momentum modes $k$ and introduced the function $g_{k} = \{ 2 |v_{k}| t /L \}$, with $\{ x \}$ denoting the fractional part of $x$.

 A similar argument can be made for adapting the Rényi-2 mutual information~\eqref{eq:Renyi2MI} to finite system sizes.
-Due to the circular geometry, the two subregions are separated by $d$ as well as the complementary distance $d' = L - 2 \ell - d$ as quasi-particles contributing to the mutual information can also move in the opposite direction, yielding one additional contribution, see left vs. right panel in Fig.~\ref{fig:Pictorial mutual information in PBC}.
-Further, each quasi-particle pair contributes to the mutual information twice: once after having traveled a distance $(L + d)/2$, but also for $(L + d')/2$, see the green diamonds in Fig.~\ref{fig:Pictorial mutual information in PBC}.
+Due to the circular geometry, the two subregions are separated by $d$ as well as the complementary distance $d' = L - 2 \ell - d$ as quasi-particles contributing to the mutual information can also move in opposite directions, yielding one additional contribution, see left vs. right panel in Fig.~\hyperref[fig:Pictorial mutual information in PBC and OBC]{9(a)}.
+Further, each quasi-particle pair contributes twice to the mutual information: once after having traveled a distance $(L + d)/2$, but also for $(L + d')/2$, see the green diamonds in Fig.~\hyperref[fig:Pictorial mutual information in PBC and OBC]{9(a)}.
 In total, there are \textit{four} contributions to mutual information before revivals, i.e., this process repeating itself.
 Hence, after introducing the function

 the finite-size mutual information takes the form